Byrnel68/EdenAI/RENDER_DEPLOY.md

    - Or go to: https://dashboard.render.com/new/static

 3. **Connect Repository**
-   - Choose **GitLab** as your Git provider
+   - Choose **GitHub** as your Git provider
-   - Authorize Render to access your GitLab account if needed
+   - Authorize Render to access your GitHub account if needed
-   - Select your repository: `byrnel68/edenai`
+   - Select your repository: `Byrnel68/EdenAI`
-   - Or use the Git repository URL: `https://gitlab.scss.tcd.ie/byrnel68/edenai.git`
+   - Or use the Git repository URL: `https://github.com/Byrnel68/EdenAI.git`

 4. **Configure Build Settings**
    - **Name**: `eden-ai-poster` (or any name you prefer)